RJuro/local-llm-calendar/README.md

 - [mlabonne/NeuralBeagle14-7B-GGUF](https://huggingface.co/mlabonne/NeuralBeagle14-7B-GGUF)
 - [RJuro/munin-neuralbeagle-7b-GGUF](https://huggingface.co/RJuro/munin-neuralbeagle-7b-GGUF)

-In (LM Studio)[https://lmstudio.ai], use the ChatML template and add the following stop tokens for the setup: `\nuser\n`.
+In [LM Studio](https://lmstudio.ai), use the ChatML template and add the following stop tokens for the setup: `\nuser\n`.
 This is necessary because merged models like those above tend to overgenerate and require explicit stop-sequences.

 ### Starting the Local Inference Server

-Start the (LM Studio)[https://lmstudio.ai] Local Inference Server that emulates OpenAI's API behavior:
+Start the [LM Studio](https://lmstudio.ai) Local Inference Server that emulates OpenAI's API behavior:
 ```
 # Command to start the server (specific to your setup)
 ```